shinyscorpion/task_bunny/README.md

 % mix task_bunny.queue.reset
 ```

-You need to redefine a queue when you want to change retry interval for a queue too.
+You need to redefine a queue when you want to change the retry interval for a queue.

 ### Reconnection

-TaskBunny automatically try reconnecting to RabbitMQ if the connection is gone.
+TaskBunny automatically tries reconnecting to RabbitMQ if the connection is gone.
 All workers will be restarted automatically once the new connection is established.